muggs155/Random-Scale-Degree-Speaker-with-Tones/README.md

 # Random-Scale-Degree-Speaker-with-Tones
 Music Practice Utility: Says random note degrees, along with the tone for that degree.

-This is a AI generated file from Gemini 2.5 pro (preview). pip install pyttsx3 pygame numpy

 Intended to allow a musician to practice playing scale degrees relative to a given key note.

+This is an AI generated file from Gemini 2.5 pro (preview), as an experiment in quickly generating a practical (?) utility.
+My guestimate is this would have easily taken me 1-4 days between library research and trying/testing.
+It was functional in under an hour wiht Gemini.

+pip install pyttsx3 pygame numpy

 Key Features and Notes: